RedHatInsights/insights-behavioral-spec/features/README.md

 * Insights on OCP WebConsole for a cluster without any issue
 * Insights on OCP WebConsole for a cluster that does not send any insights-operator archive
-* Insights on OCP WebConsole for a situation when REST API is not accessbile
+* Insights on OCP WebConsole for a situation when REST API is not accessible
 * Insights on OCP WebConsole for a cluster with 1 critical issue
 * Insights on OCP WebConsole for a cluster with 2 critical issues
 * Insights on OCP WebConsole for a cluster with 1 low issue and 2 critical issues